 This popular veggie is packed with nutrients and prebiotics.
 Its inulin content is roughly 2-3g per 100-g serving, which helps promote the development of good bacteria.

-Prebiotics is indeed an essential fiber needed for the promotion of a healthy digestive tract and your overall health.
+Prebiotics are indeed an essential fiber needed for the promotion of a healthy digestive tract and your overall health.
 You only need to know and understand what the fiber does in your body so you can prioritize it in your diet.

 Prebiotic sources can come from prebiotic supplements or foods.
 If you’re unsure how you should consume it, consult a dietician for proper nutritional guidance.